crypto101/book/src/message-authentication-codes.rst

 This design has a number of interesting properties.
-For example, it is very fast: only requiring roughly one block cipher operation per encrypted or associate data block, as well as one additional block cipher operation for the final tag.
+For example, it is very fast: only requiring roughly one block cipher operation per encrypted or associated data block, as well as one additional block cipher operation for the final tag.
 The offsets (:math:`\Delta_i`) are also extremely easy to compute.
 The checksum block :math:`X` is just all of the plaintext blocks :math:`P_i` XORed together.
 Finally, :term:`OCB mode` is